varunvasudeva1/ollama-server-docs/README.md

             systemctl restart ollama
             ```

-5. #### Create the `init.bash` script
+5. ### Create the `init.bash` script

-    This script will be run at boot to set the GPU power limit and start the server using `ollama`/`llama.cpp`.
-We set the GPU power limit lower because it has been seen in testing and inference that there is only a 5-15% performance decrease for a 50% reduction in power consumption.
+    This script will be run at boot to set the GPU power limit and start the server using `ollama`.
+We set the GPU power limit lower because it has been seen in testing and inference that there is only a 5-15% performance decrease for a 30% reduction in power consumption.
 This is especially important for servers that are running 24/7.

     - Run the following commands:
         ```